abbasloo/dnnSDR/README.md

 - Detail:

-dnnComm is trained offline and used for SDR signals.
+dnnComm is trained offline and used for realtime SDR signals.

 See dnnComm repository for more detail.